- View as map

-Teach Cruachán Bed and Breakfast has been welcoming guests to Achill for twenty-five years.
+Teach Cruachán Bed and Breakfast has been welcoming guests to Achill for thirty years.
 Owners Michael Anthony and Roisin Lavelle give personal attention to guests at all times, beginning with a welcoming cup of tea/coffee.

 Experience authentic Irish hospitality and comfortable accommodation in a breathtakingly beautiful location.
 Teach Cruachán’s regular guests particularly value their hosts’ attention to detail, tasty home cooking and varied breakfast menu.
 Michael and Roisin are flexible and do their utmost to meet your every need.
 Free WiFi is accessible throughout the premises and the hot drinks station is available 24 hours a day.